 Renewing or switching a policy

-If you hold a protection policy it may be worth renewing or switching after a few years.
+If you hold a protection policy you might want to renew or switch after a few years.

-This is especially the case if you’ve made some positive lifestyle changes, such as giving up smoking, or it could simply be that the market has become more competitive.
-Either way these are things to discuss with an adviser.
+This will be more of a benefit if you’ve made some positive lifestyle changes such as giving up smoking.
+It could also be useful if the market has become more competitive.
+You can discuss this with your adviser.

 Speak to a specialist